ToxPuro/astaroth/acc-runtime/README.md

 #### Comments and preprocessor directives
 The Astaroth preprocessor works similar to the C preprocessor (gcc) with one exception:
-  By default include files are searched from DSL_MODULE_DIR only if the include is not found are C include rules used With two extensions:
+  By default include files are searched from DSL_MODULE_DIR only if the include is not found are C include rules used.
+With two extensions:
 ```
 hostdefine ONE  (1) // Macro definition visible in both device and host code